Always staring at the computer screen — is this hazardous to my health?

 - Position the mouse at the same height as your keyboard.
 When you slide the mouse around, move your entire arm and not just your wrist.

 Don't forget to get up and move!
 Take breaks of at least five to ten minutes every hour or so to walk around and stretch.
 Stretch your lower back by standing up and pulling each knee to your chest, holding that position for a few seconds.
 Also, despite your busy, technology-laden schedule, it is always recommended to maintain an active lifestyle that includes regular physical activity.
-Columbia students can score some extra motivation by signing up for Columbia's CU Move motivational emails.
-You can also visit the CU Move webpage for other physical activity related information.

 Lastly, people have expressed concern about the exposure to electromagnetic radiation from their computer screens.
 This is the same concern expressed about microwave ovens, cellular phones, and even high voltage power lines.
 While computer screens emit both ionizing and non-ionizing radiation, emissions are often so low as to be unmeasurable.